dylanlan/dylanlan.github.io/_posts/2024-01-20-tridemp-non-believers.md

 I was really hoping for more optimism from people, but I'm guessing there's a fear of being targetted by the nay-sayers.

-These 57 screenshots were the opinions of only 5 people.
+These 57 screenshots were the opinions of only 9 different people.